Group Management

 Add/Remove Dynamic Distribution Group Owner

-This feature enables you to bulk add or remove owners of dynamic distribution groups.
-Follow the below steps to perform this operation:
+With this option, administrators can bulk add or remove owners of dynamic distribution groups.

-2. Navigate to Microsoft 365 → Management → Group Management and click Add/Remove Dynamic Distribution Group Owner listed under Group Modification.
+2. Navigate to Microsoft 365 > Management > Group Management > Bulk Group Modification > Add/Remove Dynamic Distribution Group Owner.

-4. Click the + icon in the Select Owner field to select the user, whom you wish to add or remove.
+4. Click the + icon in the Select Owner field to select the user you wish to add or remove.

 Back to Top